Discovery Grants are for established scientists with a long history of published work in the maternal fetal health and related fields.

 March of Dimes invites submissions from:

-- those who are employees of small businesses, startup companies, non-profit organizations; or
+- Those who are employees of small businesses, startup companies, non-profit organizations; or

-- pharmaceutical companies committed to research in the area of maternal and infant health.
+- Pharmaceutical companies committed to research in the area of maternal and infant health.

 Award Amount: $200,000 over two years inclusive of 10% indirect costs